Back to Blog

 • The choice ultimately depends on what level of privacy and performance your use case requires.

 Residential VPNs are one of the more recent upgrades to VPN services.
 It allows you to use household devices with residential IP addresses.
-While the difference might seem only technical, a quality residential VPN is beneficial for cases of advanced privacy.
+While the difference might seem only technical, users buy residential VPNs for advanced privacy.

-Residential IP addresses avoid tracking, CAPTCHAs, IP blocks, and other restrictions better.
-Such IPs can be acquired with other means as well, but the convenience of residential VPNs makes them stand out.
+Residential IP addresses help to avoid tracking, CAPTCHAs, IP blocks, and other restrictions better.
+Such IPs can be acquired with other means, such as residential proxies, as well, but the convenience of residential VPNs makes them stand out.

 What is a Residential VPN?